Ideas on where to go

 - We have created a list of car parks and toilets within the National Park to help when planning your day.

 - Ordnance Survey’s Greenspace Map is a great resource and can help you find lovely nature spots and parks local to you.

 - Walking Britain website also has lots of local suggestions for walks in the western half of the National Park.

 - Off-the-beaten-track routes suggested by locals are a great alternative to honeypot sites.
-Sources of local routes include ViewRanger, a digital guide to the outdoors with downloadable route guides and outdoor maps.
+Sources of local routes include ViewRanger, and Outdooractive, digital guides to the outdoors with downloadable route guides and outdoor maps.

 Please do not light any fires or barbecues in the open countryside or in woods/forests (including Dalby Forest).
-Any wildfires could be potentially devastating for wildlife and the environment, causing serious and lasting harm.
+Any fire can be devastating for nature and wildlife, taking years for grass and the ground to recover properly.

 You must stay at home if you have coronavirus symptoms or are self-isolating.